kossichris/moni_front_test/README.md

-# Getting Started with Create React App
+# Getting Started with Moni front-end test app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is deployed on (https://moni-front-test.vercel.app/login)

 ## Available Scripts